Hell's Bloody Devils: Reception

-A short review of the film by Howard Thompson of The New York Times referred to the use of young motorbike riders he descried as "brutes" to be "box-office bait".
+A short review of the film by Howard Thompson of The New York Times referred to the use of young motorbike riders he described as "brutes" to be "box-office bait".
 He also expressed dismay at seeing Broderick Crawford, Scott Brady and Kent Taylor's involvement in the "smoking out" of a Nazi-minded counterfeiter.
 The review by Peter Roberts of The Grindhouse Cinema Database noted the "funky psychedelic" opening credits montage which he described as "real cool."
 He also said that "this was more of an espionage film than a biker film."
 He said that the advertising of the film was to bring in the drive-in audiences.
 He also said that it was entertaining and those who were "looking for a Hells Angels on Wheels" wouldn't find it in this one.
 Instead, viewers would get "a crazy mash up of babes, neo-Nazis, sexy bikers spies, undercover cops and shootouts."